-Assumption Confidence Level (High, Medium, Low) Risk isk Lev gh, Med Low) Consequence of variation to assumption Approach to mitigation of risk Н М L н М L 3.
+Assumption Lev Med Lov Level (High, Medium, Low) Risk Risk Level (High, Medium, Low) H M L Consequence of variation to assumption Approach to mitigation of risk 3.
 Useful Life of Significant Assets Assumption: It is assumed that asset information is reliable and reflects the condition and performance of the assets.
 It is assumed that no significant assets will fail before the end of their useful lives as determined by the depreciation rates included in the accounting policies.
 Comment: Useful lives are detailed for significant assets in Asset/Activity Management Plans.
 These provide information to support replacement and renewal plans.
-Useful lives used in the calculation of depreciation are stated in the Council's Accounting Policies under Depreciation. ✓ Significant assets fail sooner or later than estimated ✓ A significant change in the useful life of a major asset may have significant financial repercussions.
+Useful lives used in the calculation of depreciation are stated in the Council's Accounting Policies under Depreciation. Н M ✓ L Significant assets fail sooner or later than estimated Н M L ✓ A significant change in the useful life of a major asset may have significant financial repercussions.
 Asset life is based on the estimates of engineers and valuers.
 These are regularly reviewed through asset monitoring and testing.
 In the event of assets wearing out earlier than anticipated, capital projects could be brought forward.
 This may affect borrowing and depreciation expenses.
 Negative impacts are likely to be at least partially offset by some assets lasting longer than estimated.
 Mitigation may also involve reprioritisation of the capital expenditure programme.
-Assumption: The District's Population is expected to age significantly into the future Comment: The most notable change is a projected ageing population with an anticipated 31% (or over 15,000 people) of the Timaru District population above the age of 65 by 2033 (2013 Census: 20.5% or 9,003 people).
-Population increase is expected to be mainly in age groups above 65.
-All other age groups are expected to decline.
-Gender-wise, the population will see a slowly increasing proportion of female to male over time.
-Ethnically, the population is expected to remain largely NZ European/New Zealander with a slowly increasing Maori population.
+Assumption: The District's Population is expected to continue to age into the future.
+Comment: The most notable change is the projected ageing population with an anticipated 28.2% (or nearly 14,000 people) of the Timaru District population above the age of 65 by 2028 (2013 Census: 20.1% or 9,100 people).
+By 2028, the median age will be 47.4 years (2013: 44.3 years).
+Population increase is expected to occur mainly in age groups above 65.
+All other age groups are expected to slowly decline.
+Gender-wise, the population will see a levelling of the male to female ratio over time.
+Ethnically, the population is expected to remain largely NZ European/New Zealander with a slowly increasing Maori, Asian and Pacific Islands population.
 This represents the medium scenario.
-Projections do not represent forecasts, but indicate what the future size and structure will be if the underlying assumptions regarding births, deaths and migration prevail.
-Projections use the 2013 Census based Estimated Resident Population as a base and were prepared by Natalie Jackson Demographics Limited and Waikato University. ✓ Demographic changes across the district occur at a higher or lower rate than expected Changes to projected demographics may place pressure on some Council services due to increased demand over time, leading to provision of a lower level of service.
+Projections do not represent forecasts, but indicate what the future population size and structure will be if the underlying assumptions regarding births, deaths and migration prevail.
+Projections use the 2013 Census based Estimated Resident Population as a base and were prepared by Statistics NZ.
+Other information is sourced from the 2013 Census. ~ Demographic changes across the district occur at a higher or lower rate than expected √ Changes to projected demographics may place pressure on some Council services due to increased demand over time, leading to provision of a lower level of service.
 Forecast demographic changes for a rapidly ageing population have been projected for western world economies for a number of years.
-Due to the makeup of the Timaru District population, it will feel these potential effects more acutely.
+Due to the current makeup of the Timaru District population, it will feel these potential effects more acutely.
 Council will continue to monitor demographic change in the District and adapt or redirect activity provision to meet needs where possible within reasonable costs.